How Puppies and Dogs Learn to Communicate

 The good news is that unlike humans, dogs can learn to communicate after this vital period though they will never be fluent; they can learn to cope given time and lots of patience, but it is not easy and early socialisation would overcome these future problems.

-All animals including humans suffer stress at some time in their life, to some extent it is part of the survival instinct, it floods the body with adrenaline pumping the muscles up allowing us to decide whether to fight, freeze or flight.
+Stress: All animals including humans suffer stress at some time in their life, to some extent it is part of the survival instinct, it floods the body with adrenaline-pumping the muscles up allowing us to decide whether to fight, freeze or flight.

 Dogs have a powerful set of body postures that alleviate stress and diffuse potentially threatening situations, the shake as if shedding water is one way of alleviating stress.
 We do not always see the signs such as dilated pupils, restless pacing, scratching, panting, loss of appetite, sudden dandruff and sweating.

-If we also put our weight on our back foot, we can often diffuse a potentially dangerous situation.
+Aggression: If we also put our weight on our back foot, we can often defuse a potentially dangerous situation.
 Weight and balance are magnified in a dog’s mind, they are always looking for the subtle nuances in our body language, and this is especially true of a nervous dog.
 I was with some clients recently, when I leant slightly back putting the weight on my back foot as the dog approached when I then transferred the weight to my front the dog moved away.